DatabayAG/ILIAS-LTI-Platform/CONCEPT.md

 1. Learning Progress is Deactivated (default)
 2. Learning Progress is Activated
   * TODO @mjansenDatabay: What's the name of this mode?
-How do we derive the ILIAS LP based on the provided results/scores.
+How do we derive the ILIAS LP based on the provided user result (and scores) for the "Line Items" (1 - N).

 If the learning progress is enabled, the following sub-tabs are available: